stacks-network/docs/src/pages/storage-hubs/amazon-ec2-deploy.md

 5. Click **Save Changes** to update the DNS record.

 -> It can take up to 15 minutes for your DNS record changes to propagate.
-In a terminal, use the command `dig A +short <yourdomain.co>` to check if the changes have propagated.
+In a terminal, use the command `dig A +short <yourdomain.co>` to review if the changes have propagated.
 If the output of this command is the container public IP, the changes were successful.

 ## Accessing your Gaia hub with SSH